melato/lxdops/README.md

 lxdops is a go program that launches and configures LXD containers and manages ZFS filesystems attached to these containers as disk devices.

+# Use Case
+You want to have a set of containers that have the same guest OS, packages, users, etc. in order to run websites, for example a container that has a web server, PHP, and several libraries.
+You want to have one container per website, but avoid installing and upgrading packages for each container.

+You can create a template container with the packages that you want, snapshot it, and then clone it for each website.
+You can do this, using lxc copy:
+	lxc copy <template-container>/<snapshot> <working-container>
+Assuming that you use ZFS or another copy-on-write filesystem, the root filesystem of each working container is a clone of the template container root filesystem, so it uses very little disk space.
+Creating the working containers is a relatively fast operation, that does not download and install packages.

+But what do you do to upgrade the containers?
+If you upgrade each one separately, the working container root filesystems start to diverge from their template.
+In addition, you will be downloading and installing the same upgrades multiple times (possibly tens or hundreds of times per LXD host).

+lxdops facilitates the following strategy:
+- You structure each working container so that application data is not on the root filesystem, but on external disk devices.
+Therefore you can replace the root filesystem with a new one, without losing the application data.
+- To upgrade, you first create a new template container with the upgrade you want.
+Alternately, you can upgrade the existing template container and create a new template snapshot.

+Then, for each working container:
+- Delete the container
+- Clone the container from the template
+- re-attach the existing external disk devices
+- start the container.
+The container should now run with its new OS and the old application data.
+This process takes a few seconds per container, during which the container will be offline.

+# Operation
+## lxdops config file
+An lxdops config file is a yaml file that provides instructions about how to build a template container or a working container.
+It can include other config files.
+Detailed documentation is in the Go docs:
+	cd lxdops
+	go doc Config

+It provides:
+- The image or container/snapshot to create the container from.
+- A list of cloud-config files to use for configuring the container.
+- LXD profiles to attach to the container
+- Filesystems and external disk devices to create or use for the container.

+# Filesystems/Disk Devices
+lxdops can create 0 or more zfs filesystems for each container.
+Each filesystem is parameterized by container name, so each container is automatically assigned its own private external filesystems.
+If they do not exist, they are created.
+If they exist, they are used as is.

+The external disk devices that lxdops manages are subdirectories of these filesystems.
+I typically use one filesystem for /var/log, one filesystem for /tmp, and one filesystem for /var/opt, /etc/opt, /opt, /home, /usr/local/bin.
+If they do not already exist, they can be copied from the corresponding devices of a template container.

+## cloud-config files
+lxdops uses a subset of the cloud-config file format to configure containers internally.
+The cloud-config files are applied directly using the LXD API, without requiring that the container supports cloud-init.
+It supports the cloud-init sections: packages, write_files, users, runcmd.

+# Goals
+- Separate container OS from application data, so that application data is not on the container root filesystem.
+- Create containers by cloning the root filesystem of a template container (using lxc copy of a snapshot), and creating/copying, or cloninig additional filesystems.

 It reads container and filesystem configuration from YAML files.
 Configuration is done via yaml files in the cloud-init format (#cloud-config).